Units of Study for Teaching Reading, Grades 3–5

 Learners are not all the same, and learners do not all need the same things to progress.
 Teaching, then, must always be responsive, and our ideas about what works and what doesn't work must always be under construction.

 9. Readers need teachers to read aloud to them.

 Read-aloud is essential to teaching reading.
 Teachers read aloud to open the day, using stories and poems to convene the community and to celebrate what it means to be awake and alive together.
 They read aloud to embark on shared adventures, to explore new worlds, and to place provocative topics at the center of the community.

-10. Readers need a balanced approach to language arts, one that includes a responsible approach to the teaching of writing as well as reading.
+10. Readers need a comprehensive approach to language arts, one that includes a responsible approach to the teaching of writing as well as reading.

-The National Reading Panel's recommendations in 2000 supported the need for children to have balanced literacy instruction.
-Pressley and his colleagues conducted research in balanced literacy, seeking out examples of exemplary teaching in the primary grades and studying the approach to instruction.
-In every case, whenever they found a classroom with high literacy engagement, they found balanced teaching in place (Pressley et al. 2002).
+The National Reading Panel's recommendations in 2000 supported the need for children to have comprehensive literacy instruction.
+Pressley and his colleagues conducted research in comprehensive literacy, seeking out examples of exemplary teaching in the primary grades and studying the approach to instruction.
+In every case, whenever they found a classroom with high literacy engagement, they found this kind of comprehensive teaching in place (Pressley et al. 2002).

 (Adapted from A Guide to the Reading Workshop, primary and intermediate editions)

 To read more about how you can work with colleagues to articulate the vision guiding reading instruction at your school, download the sample chapter for your grade level, excerpted from A Guide to the Reading Workshop (Primary, Intermediate, and Middle School Grades).

 Note that the Guides for each grade level are components in the Units of Study for Teaching Reading, K–5 series.
 For a sample from the middle school guide, visit Middle School Reading.

 Grades K–2 include one foundational unit and three other units to address reading fiction and informational texts.
 Grades 3–5 each include two units in reading fiction and two in reading informational texts.